pydio/pydio-doc-admin-guide/4_access_control_and_security/2_securing_user_access/1_ent_ip_ban.md

 ### Ip ban service

-You can see all the current bans and choose perform an action on them.
-You can unban or blacklist an the banned ip, there will be further details about that below.
+All the current bans are displayed on this interface you can choose perform an action on the bans listed such as unbanning or blacklisting a banned ip, there will be further details about that below.

 [:image-popup:4_access_control_and_security/securing_user_access/ip_ban_interface.png]